 The benefits counselor submits a copy of the Benefits I&R packet to the requesting VR counselor with an invoice.

 Any request to change the Benefits I&R Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented.
-For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.
+For more information, refer to VR-SFP 3.4.11 Contracted Services Modification Request.

 26.3.1.3 Outcomes Required for Payment